thomasgmg/neodarcula.nvim/README.md

 }
 ```
 ## Requirements
-This color scheme uses LSP Semantic tokens and Treesitter information, so it works better when these are working.
+This color scheme uses LSP Semantic tokens and Treesitter information, so it works better when these are enabled.

 ## Alternatives
 - [xiantang/darcula-dark.nvim](https://github.com/xiantang/darcula-dark.nvim)